Postdoc/Applied Research Scientist

 Short bio

-I am currently a Postdoc/Applied Research Scientist at Health AI at Apple, Inc. From 2016-19, I was a postdoc at Harvard University, where I was advised by Susan Murphy.
+I am a senior principal research scientist at Optum AI, part of UnitedHealthGroup.
+Before that, I was a Postdoc/Applied Research Scientist at Health AI at Apple, Inc (2020-2022).
+From 2016-19, I was a postdoc at Harvard University, where I was advised by Susan Murphy.
 I completed my PhD at Cornell University (2016).
 My PhD advisor was Tanzeem Chourdhury.
 I also had the opportunity to work with many amazing collaborators (Andrew Campbell, Predrag Klasnja, Nic Lane, Lama Nachman, Mi Zhang).
 I received my bacheor degree in computer science from Bangladesh University of Enigeering and Technology (BUET).

 Past and upcoming invited talks